Postgraduate ACU-HLSC603-2023

 The aim of this subject is to provide students with a sound understanding of theories of organisational culture and the dynamic inter-relationship between the structure of health services and the agency of the health practitioner in order to enable them to implement effective management strategies that are both safe and conducive to quality healthcare.

-In order to pass this unit, students are expected to submit three graded assessment tasks.
-In addition, students must achieve a cumulative grade of at least 50% across all assessments.
+In order to pass this unit, students are expected to submit two graded assessment tasks.
+In addition, students must achieve a cumulative grade of at least 50% across both assessments.
 The assessment strategy used allows for the progressive development of knowledge and skills necessary for the student to be able to consider management approaches that are necessary for the student to be able to demonstrate achievement of learning outcomes.
-To become effective at improving management approaches that take organisational culture into account, the student must first develop comprehensive knowledge of organisational culture in a health care environment.
-This will be facilitated through online collaboration with peers and lecturer feedback via an online environment.
-Student knowledge will be further extended to synthesise research related to the impact of organisational culture on patient safety and/or evaluate management strategies aimed at creating safe and supportive healthcare environments.
-Students will then apply their knowledge in critically analysing different approaches to staff management in providing safe, quality care.

-- Student Seminar / Online Discussion Forum - Enables students to collaborate with peers in an online environment to critically appraise organisational culture.
-(20%)
+- Online Discussion Forum - Enables students to collaborate with peers in regards to appraisal or organisational culture and evalutaion of impact on organisation culture on safe environment care.
+(50%)

 - Essay/Proposal/Report - Enables students to demonstrate application of different approaches to staff management in providing safe, quality care.
 (50%)